somaniarushi/me/content/_index.md

 - **Learning everything I can**: I try to [read](https://goodreads.com/amks) as much as I can in my spare time.
 Sometimes I give writing [a shot](/blog) too.
 Give me a book recommendation and you'll have my friendship for life ♥

 You can see what I've been up to this semester [here](/about).
-Drop me a line at `arushisomani@berkeley.edu` if you ever want to chat, or grab some time off my calendar [here](https://go.amks.me/book).
+Drop me a line at `hi@amks.me` if you ever want to chat, or grab some time off my calendar [here](https://go.amks.me/book).